FuelLabs/sway-libs/sway_libs/src/fixed_point/ufp/ufp64/SPECIFICATION.md

 # Overview

-This document provides an overview of the Unsigned Fixed Point 64 bit library.
+This document provides an overview of the Unsigned Fixed Point 64-bit library.

 It outlines the use cases, i.e. specification, and describes how to implement the library.

 ## Use Cases

-The Unsigned Fixed Point 64 bit can be used anytime a one needs fixed-point numbers.
+The Unsigned Fixed Point 64-bit can be used anytime a developer needs fixed-point numbers.

 ## Public Functions